 The Auxiliary IN Connector is used to supply program or other audio sources to the Tempest BaseStation.
 The Auxiliary IN Connector is a 1⁄4" Tip/Ring/Sleeve jack that accepts a standard 1⁄4" TRS plug.
 The Auxiliary IN Connector is balanced and transformer isolated.
 Nominal line level is -15.5 to +4 dBu.
-Audio supplied to the Aux IN Connector can be assigned and adjusted via the BeltStation under the "Set Controls" menu as "Program Volume."
-This allows each BeltStation to have independent level control.
+Audio supplied to the Aux IN Connector can be assigned to any combination of the four intercom channels with individual levels for each channel at the "Aux In/Out Assignment/Level" menu.
+While in the Aux In/Out Assignment/Level menu, the front panel CHAN SEL button or the Volume control can be used to advance through the channels, and the IN Level control is used to adjust the Aux IN level.
+Adjust to the lowest level to restrict audio from a channel.